MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/handling-push-notifications/cordova.md

 ## Overview

-In this section you will be learning how to handle push notifications in a Cordova application.
+In this section you will learn how to handle push notifications in a Cordova application.

 ### Agenda
 * [Notifications configuration](#notifications-configuration)